 The entire treatment team is responsible for the relapse prevention and continuing care planning, with team members having specialized focus.
 Residents attend Relapse Prevention Groups regularly, with specific meetings dedicated to continuing care each week.
 This prompts residents to delve into the meaning and importance of continuing care and think about what their discharge plan might look like.
 They learn about the various options available, including resources at home, extended care, transitional living, and intensive outpatient programs.
 Residents then begin to outline individual needs and goals that integrate 12-Step meetings and other sources for continued recovery in family/primary relationships, spirituality, social/recreational, medical/physical/fitness/nutrition, vocational/educational, financial, or legal areas.

 Continuing Care Recommendations

 The unit therapist works with the resident weekly on an individual basis to better hone and define the resident’s understanding of his/her disease process, coping skills, and support systems necessary for prevention of relapse.
-With input from the resident’s referring professional, family, and the Sierra Tucson treatment team, the resident is given recommendations for continuing care needs post-hospitalization.
+With input from the resident’s referring professional, family, and the Sierra Tucson treatment team, the resident is given recommendations for continuing care needs after their stay.
 Residents who discharge on medications will have a follow-up appointment with a psychiatrist for continued evaluation.
 Residents will make appointments for follow-up care before discharge, in order to ensure continuity of care.

 A Sustained Recovery